 He ordered a large scale renovation in the Italian renaissance style, with ceremonial rooms, ballrooms, royal apartments and more.
 He also started to acquire artworks from across the continent, and with it, famous artists.

-He offers to host Leonardo da Vinci, giving him a stipend and lodging near his childhood home in Amboise.
-Da Vinci moved to France at the age of 64, arriving with chests full of notes and sketchbooks, along with 3 of his most famous paintings, the Mona Lisa, Virgin and Child with St. Anne and St. John the Baptist.
+He offers to host Leonardo da Vinci, giving him a stipend and lodging at Clos Luce near his childhood home in Amboise.
+Da Vinci moved to France at the age of 64, arriving with chests full of notes and sketchbooks, along with 3 of his most famous paintings, the Mona Lisa, Virgin and Child with St. Anne, and St. John the Baptist.

 After Da Vinci died, many of his possessions became property of the royal family, which is how they ended up staying in France and on display at the Louvre Museum.

-After François I died, his wife Catherine de Medici continued construction at the Louvre, as well as starting construction at a new palace right next to the Louvre, the Palais des Tuileries.
+After François I’s son (Henri II) died, his wife Catherine de Medici became one of the most powerful women in France.
+She continued construction at the Louvre, as well as starting construction at a new palace right next to the Louvre, the Palais des Tuileries.

 3. Henri IV (of Navarre) and the St. Bartholomew’s Day massacre